RX14/jMCLaunchLib/README.md

 This should be mostly self-explanitory apart from the requirement for a `PasswordSupplier`.
 `PasswordSupplier` is an interface with one method, `String getPassword(String username)`.
-This is required because my library stores authentication tokens but does not store passwords, using this interface as a callback to request the password for a specific username enables the launcher to only ask the user for a password when absolutely needed.
+This is required because jMCLaunchLib stores authentication tokens but does not store passwords, using this interface as a callback to request the password for a specific username enables the launcher to only ask the user for a password when absolutely needed.
 This will typically be called when the token has expired or when logging in for the first time.